Mighel881/libobjcipc/README.md

 # libobjcipc
 An inter-process communication (between app and SpringBoard) solution for jailbroken iOS.
 Specifically written for iOS 7 (not tested on previous versions).
+Modified by me to work on iOS 8-10.

 It handles the socket connections between SpringBoard and app processes, the automatic set up of process assertions and the auto disconnection after timeout or the process terminates.